Axxis (1988-present): a Power Metal band from Dortmund, Germany.

 Adding keyboard player Harry Oellers and containing the hit single, Touch the Rainbow, Axxis II met similar success to its predecessor when it was released in 1990.

 The Big Thrill (1993) saw the band recording in America for the first time.
 They stayed in America for Matters of Survival (1995), an album that saw their upward trend in popular releases wane due to the musical change to more popular alternative from metal, a move desired by the producer of the time.
 The trend continued with Voodoo Vibes (1996) before Axxis quit 'EMI' for 'Massacre'.

 Axxis then parted ways with Walter Pietsch; he became a well known producer in Germany.

 Back to the Kingdom (2000) saw the band return to their melodic metal roots.
 Their "best of..." compilation Collection of Power and new album, Eyes of Darkness then followed in 2000 and 2001 respectively.
 Since then, there have been a few membership changes, including Rob Schomaker taking over bass in 2004, Dirk Brand assuming drums in 2012 and Stefan Weber picking up guitar in 2015 who had taken the role from Marco Wriedt and Guido Wehmeyer before that.
-Axxis has since released Time Machine (2004), Paradise in Flames (2006), Doom of Destiny (2007), Utopia (2009), the cover album reDISCOver(ed) (2012), Kingdom of the Night II (2014) and Retrolution (2017).
+Axxis has since released Time Machine (2004), Paradise in Flames (2006), Doom of Destiny (2007), Utopia (2009), the cover album reDISCOver(ed) (2012), Kingdom of the Night II (2014), Retrolution (2017) and Monster Hero (2018).

 See Less... ⏫